-If ...
+If . . .

-your scanner is free of backtracking (verified using flex's '-b' flag), then every time it matches a token, it will have exhausted its input buffer (because the scanner is free of backtracking).
+- your scanner is free of backtracking (verified using flex's '-b' flag), - AND you run your scanner interactively ('-I' option; default unless using special table compression options), then every time it matches a token, it will have exhausted its input buffer (because the scanner is free of backtracking).
 This means you can safely use select() at the point and only call yylex() for another token if select() indicates there's data available.